awav/gambit/README.md

 $B \times v$ matrix-vector multiplication costs $O(MD)$ with a temporary $O(M)$ memory footprint.
 Next in turn is again the vector-matrix multiplication with $O(NM)$ cost.

+For more general cases, this problem is actuall a matrix-chain-optimization problem, which aims at finding the most efficient way to multiply a given sequence of matrices.
+In the original computational grpah, a matrix chain would be executed exactly the same order with what users defined.
+So it needs users to mannually to think of the best computation order which may be time-comsuming and even cannot easilly be solved.
+In addition, due to the properties in some linear algebra operations like transpose, a matrix chain may not simply consists of pure matrces or vectors.
+For example, a matrix chain: $$(ABC(D(JH)^T)^T)^T=DH^TJ^TC^TB^TA^T$$ The optimal evaluation order of this chain can be $(DH^T)(A(B(CJ)))^T$.
+And reduce-sum on a matrix can also be regarded as a matrix multiplication between the maxtrix and a all-ones vector.
+All of these can be considered as a general matrix cahin and thus can lead to longer chains which can be opotimized by ohter extension.

 The conclusion is:

 - Perform vector multiplication first - it is always cheaper
 - By changing the order of matrix operations, we can speed up algorithms and save memory in intermediate steps of expression.
+- A general matrix chain(including transpose and reduce-sum) can lead to longer chains and we can futhur speed up such algorithms and save more memory.

 ### Operation transformations